-- The course shall be a full time course. - The duration of course shall be of Two years / Four Semesters. - PATTERN:-The pattern of examination will be Semester with Credit Based Choice System and Continuous Internal Evaluation [CIE].
+- The Programme shall be a full time course. - The duration of Programme shall be of Two years / Four Semesters. - PATTERN:-The pattern of examination will be Semester with Choice Based Credit System and Continuous Internal Evaluation [CIE].

 - 7. FEE STRUCTURE: As applicable to the regular course. - i) Entrance Examination Fee: Not Applicable. - ii) Course Fee-As per the University rules/norms.